-“No matter how good the science is and no matter how good the business acumen of the entrepreneur is, if the public policy environment is not conducive, a biotech company cannot succeed”, tells Jim Greenwood, a wise man with a life filled with chapters.
+“No matter how good the science is and no matter how good the business acumen of the entrepreneur is, if the public policy environment is not conducive, a biotechnology company cannot succeed”, tells James C. Greenwood, a wise man with a life filled with chapters.
 Family man, bird lover, former American politician in the Republican Party for 24 years.
-For 14 years, he has been the President and CEO of the Biotechnology Innovation Organization (BIO) in Washington D.C., representing more than 1,200 biotechnology companies, academic institutions, state biotechnology centers and related organizations across the United States and in more than 30 other nations.
+For 14 years, he has been the President and CEO of the Biotechnology Innovation Organization (BIO) in Washington D.C., representing more than 1,200 biotechnology companies, academic institutions, state biotechnology centers, and related organizations across the United States and in more than 30 other nations.

 The Pharma Balancing Act

 Unpacking the biopharmaceutical industry is not an easy task.
 It costs a lot of money to develop basic science; it costs even more to get it out of the lab.
 The small SMEs created to bring new drugs to market are counting on the large pharmaceutical companies to work with, or even acquire them down the road, in order to pay back investors who put huge upfront amounts into their businesses at risky stages; and the big pharmaceutical companies need to charge for the drugs they create to stay afloat.
 The value exchange in the system all sounds well and good until you hear stories of individuals not being able to live disease-free simply because the co-pays and co-insurance they must pay for their drugs are too expensive, or stories of orphan drugs being ignored by investors, as the business plan simply doesn’t add up.